a game-changing human opportunity.

-“I learned how to be critical thinker and I learned how to play out of my strength instead of worry about my weaknesses.
+“I learned how to be a critical thinker and I learned how to play out of my strength instead of worry about my weaknesses.
 I learned about what I was good at and how to hold that and use it to become better at things.”

 Moreover, whenever developing such skills is prioritized from pre-school through high school, the positive effects on teachers, staff and on overall school culture and climate as well as on students can be amazing.

-Properly implemented, these programs are also cost-effective, saving $11 per student in other expenditures, according to a study undertaken by a team at Columbia University, and $15.66 per student according to a study of one particular program by the Washington State Institute of Public Policy.
+Properly implemented, SEL programs are also cost-effective, saving $11 per student in other expenditures, according to a study undertaken by a team at Columbia University, and $15.66 per student according to a study of one particular program by the Washington State Institute of Public Policy.

-Enter the EQuip Our Kids!
-Campaign
+enter the EQuip Our Kids! campaign.

-The Campaign intends to be the first-ever mass advertising and marketing campaign whose sole and huge vision is to mobilize parents of school-age children, businesses and organizations, and the general American public to insist that every school prioritize fostering students’ and teachers’ emotional intelligence.
+Our campaign intends to be the first-ever mass advertising and marketing campaign whose sole and huge vision is to mobilize parents of school-age children, businesses and organizations, and the general American public to insist that every school prioritize fostering students’ and teachers’ emotional intelligence.

 The goal will be to catalyze a movement of schools that are supportive, joyful learning environments dedicated to helping the whole child succeed- to the benefit of children, teens, adults, school outcomes, society and business (the economy) as a whole.

-Primarily created by child-development experts, educators, and university-based academics, these programs offer a range of curricula to suit many different school contexts.
+Primarily created by child-development experts, educators, and university-based academics, these SEL programs offer a range of curricula to suit many different school contexts.
 Alongside them is a body of policies and practices developed by educational institutions for nesting any chosen program comprehensively into a school culture, in-class and out, with buy-in from all stakeholders.

-“I like it because it really helps the people in a class room calm down and stop all the bullying.
+“I like it because it really helps the people in a classroom calm down and stop all the bullying.
 It really helped because a lot of bullying has stopped in the school.”

-Few Americans outside the education community have ever heard the term “social-emotional learning.”
+few Americans outside the education community have ever heard the term “Social-Emotional Learning.”